e-lupo/LANCER-Bloodmoney-Merc-Board/schemas/README.md

-# LANCER RPG Job Board - Data Schemas
+# LANCER Bloodmoney Merc Board - Data Schemas

-This directory contains JSON Schema definitions for all data structures used in the LANCER RPG Job Board application.
+This directory contains JSON Schema definitions for all data structures used in the LANCER Bloodmoney Merc Board application.

 ## Schema Files